system began nearly 170 years ago. At

 and three judges who presided over both trials and appeals.

-enacted legislation on June 12, 1838, that formed the Territorial Government of
+Congress enacted legislation on June 12, 1838, that formed the Territorial

-courts, district courts, and justices of the peace.
-Congress vested the
+supreme court, probate courts, district courts, and justices of the peace.
+Congress

 Iowa's First Judges

-first Iowa Supreme Court consisted of a chief justice and two associate
+The first Iowa Supreme Court consisted of a chief justice and two

-justices who served four-year terms and were appointed by the President of the
+associate justices who served four-year terms and were appointed by the President

 each serving one of the territories three judicial districts.